ISI-apex/hpsc-bsp/README.md

 * `fetch` - download/build toolchains and fetch build sources
 * `build` - build all pre-downloaded sources.
-Note: Yocto may still attempt to fetch sources when doing a development build.
 * `stage` - stage sources and binaries into the directory structure to be packaged
 * `package` - package the staged directory structure into the final BSP archive
 * `package-sources` - package the sources into an archive for offline builds

-To perform a release build for `hpsc-3.0`:
+To perform a build:

-	./build-hpsc-bsp.sh -b hpsc-3.0

-To run a development build, specify `-b HEAD` instead.
-Other build scripts follow this same pattern.

-	./build-hpsc-bsp.sh -b HEAD
+	./build-hpsc-bsp.sh

-All files are downloaded and built in a working directory, which defaults to the value from `-b`.
+All files are downloaded and built in a working directory, which defaults to `BUILD`.
 You may optionally specify a different working directory using `-w`.

 Yocto Build